HLStrans: Dataset for C-to-HLS Hardware Code Synthesis: HLStrans Datasets Construction

 \subsubsection{Design Space Exploration}

 The tool implements an automated HLS design-space explorer that uses a genetic-algorithm optimizer to discover effective directive combinations, specifically loop pipelining, loop unrolling, and array partitioning, that maximize performance and resource utilization.
-By encoding each candidate solution as a set of directive parameters, evolving them through mutation and crossover, and evaluating them via HLS synthesis feedback, the tool generates high-quality configurations without manual tuning.
+To traverse the solution space, we utilize the NSGA\-II algorithm \citep{deb2002fast} implemented in PyMOO library \citep{blank2020pymoo}, known for its ability to bypass local optimal and quickly converge to efficient solutions.
+The detail DSE implementation is introduced in Appendix \ref{app:dse}.